 Members will cease to be members of AFSA if they:

 - Violate any of the binding principles of AFSA,

 - Wind up as a network or organization.

 Members who fail to pay the annual subscription three consecutive times will be considered dormant and will not be treated as full members until they pay their subscriptions.

 How to become a member

-All prospective members will apply for membership and be considered on a case-by-case basis, with endorsement taking place at the General Assembly or any mechanism that members agree to.
+All prospective members, except honorary members, will apply for membership and be considered on a case-by-case basis, with endorsement or any mechanism agreed upon by the General Assembly.

-Prospective members should write an application requesting for membership.
-This application should present a detailed network or organizational profile: what they do, what they stand for (their mandate), membership representation and achievements.
+Prospective members should write an application to the Chairperson and send it to the secretariat three months prior to the General Assembly requesting for membership.
+This application should present a detailed network or organisational profile: what they do, what they stand for (their mandate), membership representation and achievements.

-Core and associate members will need to pay an annual subscription fee as determined by the General Assembly from time to time.
+Core and associate members will need to pay a membership fee and an annual subscription fee as determined by the General Assembly from time to time.
 Friends of AFSA may contribute in cash or in kind.

 Organizations that would like to become members will write a letter of intent which includes: